 July 2015 - Volume 13 - Issue 2

-After reflections on Patel's article about bridging the credibility gap in the previous issue, this issue contains articles on domestic violence in Nepal, on learning from sharing circles with vulnerable populations in Myanmar, on training community health workers in Haiti, and about resilience and well-being in Kashmir's women's lives.
+After reflections on Patel's article about bridging the credibility gap (see previous issue), this issue contains articles on domestic violence in Nepal, on learning from sharing circles with vulnerable populations in Myanmar, on training community health workers in Haiti, and about resilience and well-being in Kashmir's women's lives.
 From the field a report is presented about what one needs to know before hiring a trainer for capacity building projects, followed by a reflection on mental health needs of Syrian refugees and a book review on global mental health.

 December 2014 - Volume 12 - Number 4